 Currently, only EMR v2.1.0 supports the creation of secure clusters, i.e., the open-source components in the cluster are launched in Kerberos secure mode.
 In this security environment, only authenticated clients can access the services (such as HDFS) of the cluster.

 Below lists the components in EMR v2.1.0 that currently supports Kerberos.

 Full name: Key distribution center

 Role: Generating and managing tickets in the entire authentication process, including two services: AS and TGS.

 Role: Generating TGTs for a client.

 Role: Granting a client tickets for a specified service.

 Name: Account database

-Role: Storing the whitelist of all clients, and only clients in the whitelist can successfully apply for TGTs.
+Role: Storing the allowlist of all clients, and only clients in the allowlist can successfully apply for TGTs.